Artists are present

 “What impressed me was how the artists discovered for themselves that they have a role in shaping Estonian identity among young people, and how this identity is formed through art and communication in the Estonian language.
 The artists became aware of their importance in creating an Estonian-language educational and communicative environment and approached this creatively and with great responsibility,” recalls Anna Golubeva, Head of the Multilingual Education Centre at the Development Department of Narva College and mentor of the project.

-The artists take part in a one-week residency programme involving three artists and several schools in Ida-Viru County.
+The residency is short-term, with three artists and three Ida-Viru schools participating in each block.
 NART provides accommodation in Narva, mentoring, and organisational support.
-To support the artists in their work with schools, the project includes several stages of preparation and guidance: before arriving in Narva, online meetings are held with the educational mentor and school representatives; artists can share their workshop plans in advance and receive feedback; during the residency, they can seek advice both from the educational mentor and the NART team.
-The artists also receive creative stipends.
+To ensure the success of the project, a dedicated support system has been created for artists: before arriving in Narva, online meetings take place with a mentor and school representatives; artists can share their activity plans and receive feedback; and during the residency they can consult both the mentor and the NART team.
+Creative stipends are also provided.

 The Artists Are Present project was inspired by several similar initiatives previously carried out both in the region and internationally.
-In Latvia, a comparable project was successfully implemented, in which seven Latvian artists worked in six different schools.
-In Estonia, the project Artists in Schools involved a large number of artists visiting schools in Southern Estonia and was organised to mark the 100th anniversary of the Republic of Estonia.
+In Latvia, this project was successfully implemented, in which seven Latvian artists worked in six different schools (see more here).
+In Estonia, the project Artists in Schools involved a large number of artists visiting schools in Southern Estonia.
+And a third one was organised to mark the 100th anniversary of the Republic of Estonia (see more here).

 The second season of the project (autumn 2025)